 Welcome to the School of Nursing at Marshall University.
 We are the largest regional provider of nursing education located within a major university setting and have access to resources which provide students with unique and varied experiences.
-In the traditional pre-licensure BSN program, we have campuses in Huntington and Point Pleasant, WV (MOVC), and will soon have a campus at Glenville State University.
+In the traditional pre-licensure BSN program, we have campuses in Huntington and Point Pleasant, WV (MOVC), and Glenville State University.
 The BA/BS to BSN program is offered on the South Charleston campus.
 Additionally, we offer an online RN to BSN program for graduates of accredited diploma or Associate Degree Nursing programs.
-Our Family Nurse Practitioner Master's in Nursing Program is televised to Beckley, Bluefield, Point Pleasant, and South Charleston, WV and we plan to move this to synchronous online by fall 2023.
-We also have online MSN programs in Nursing Administration and Nursing Education and we offer a collaborative Psychiatric Mental Health Nurse Practitioner and Nurse Midwifery programs with Shenandoah University School of Nursing in Winchester, Virginia.
-Our post-masters DNP program begins fall 2022.
+The MSN program has three tracks: Family Nurse Practitioner, Nurse Education, and Nurse Administration.
+We also offer a collaborative Psychiatric Mental Health Nurse Practitioner and Nurse Midwifery programs with Shenandoah University School of Nursing in Winchester, Virginia.
+Starting in Fall 2022, we offer a Post Masters Doctor of Nursing Practice (PM DNP) degree.